 An issue has arisen as to whether the documentation for the Bresnan transaction was correct and complete with regard to the ultimate ownership of the CC VIII Interest following consummation of the Comcast Put Right.
 Charter's Board of Directors formed a Special Committee initially comprised of Messrs.
 Tory, Wangberg and Nelson to investigate and take any other appropriate action on its behalf with respect to this matter.
 Charter's Board of Directors recently appointed David Merritt to the Special Committee to take the place of Mr. Nelson, who is no longer a director of Charter.
 After conducting an investigation of the facts and circumstances relating to this matter, the Special Committee has reached a preliminary determination that, due to a mistake that occurred in preparing the Bresnan transaction documents, Charter should seek the reformation of certain contractual provisions in such documents and has notified Mr. Allen of this conclusion.
 The Special Committee also has preliminarily determined that, as part of such contract reformation, Mr. Allen should be required to contribute the CC VIII Interest to Charter Communications Holding Company, LLC (Charter Holdco) in exchange for Charter Holdco membership units.
 The Special Committee also has recommended to the Board of Directors that, to the extent the contract reformation is achieved, the Board should consider whether the CC VIII Interest should ultimately be held by Charter Holdco or Charter Holdings or another entity owned directly or indirectly by them.
 Mr. Allen has notified the Special Committee that he disagrees with the Special Committee's preliminary determinations.
-Accordingly, the parties have begun a process of non-binding mediation to seek to resolve this matter as soon as practicable, but without any prejudice to any rights of the parties if such dispute is not resolved as part of the mediation.
+The parties engaged in a process of non-binding mediation to seek to resolve this matter, without success.
+The Special Committee is evaluating what further actions or processes it may undertake to resolve this dispute, which may include alternative dispute resolution proceedings or the initiation of judicial proceedings in the Delaware Court of Chancerv.